RedisLabs/redislabs-docs/content/rv/quick-setup.md

 For a new subscription, you will need to provide the following:

 1. A subscription name
-1. The cloud region you want your databases to be created in AWS
+1. The cloud region in which you want your databases to be created
 1. Whether you want to use [Redis on
     Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}})
     or pure RAM Redis database